avramdiy/GS-Analysis/README.md

 - Added a new `/price-analysis` route that visualizes the yearly average opening price for all three time periods as a unified line chart with distinct markers and colors for each period.
 The visualization overlays all three periods on a single chart to show price trends and comparisons across Pre-2008 Crisis, Crisis & Recovery, and Post-Recovery Growth periods, with summary cards displaying average prices and price ranges.
 All existing code remains unchanged.

 ### 5th Commit

+- Added a new `/close-analysis` route that visualizes the yearly average closing price for all three time periods as a unified line chart with distinct markers and colors for each period.
+The visualization overlays all three periods on a single chart to show closing price trends and comparisons across Pre-2008 Crisis, Crisis & Recovery, and Post-Recovery Growth periods, with summary cards displaying average closing prices and price ranges.
+All existing code remains unchanged.